-Passenger rail improvements are typically seen as positive by the public, as they can increase the frequency of services, reduce journey times, improve network resilience (fewer delays and cancellations) and increase accessibility of key locations (for example, employment) by rail.
+Passenger rail improvements are typically seen as positive by the public, as they can increase the frequency of services, reduce journey times, improve network resilience (through fewer delays and cancellations) and increase accessibility of key locations (for example. employment) by rail.
 The STPR2 online survey (undertaken December 2019 to January 2020) found that 49% of respondents were 'very dissatisfied' or 'dissatisfied' with the frequency and reliability of train services.
-However, residents may have concerns over localised impacts (for example, air quality and noise), particularly during construction.
+However, residents may have concerns over localised impacts (such as air quality and noise), particularly during construction.

-Rail freight improvements would also be expected to generate support from the public, due to the potential reduction in the number of goods vehicles on the road network, resulting in reduced congestion and environmental benefits.
+Rail freight improvements are generally also supported by the public, due to the potential reduction in the number of goods vehicles on the road network, resulting in reduced congestion and environmental benefits.